kkoomen/vim-doge/CONTRIBUTING.md

 \    'match_group_names': ['type', 'name'],

      " The 'format' key described how the format how each parameter will be.
+     " NOTE: The 'format' is not multi-line because it is a list.
+A list-syntax " is used if you want to apply additional formatting for a single token.
+     " See the 'Additional token formatting' for more info.
 \    'format': ['@param {type|mixed} {name} TODO'],
 \  },